Supported platforms details

 bitbucket.propertiesfile as described on the Connecting to named instances in SQL Server from Bitbucket Server Knowledge Base article.

 - PostgreSQL 9.3 versions prior to 9.3.6 contain a bug that is known to cause crashes.
 (See PostgreSQL segmentation fault after upgrading to Bitbucket 4.11 and up)

 In general, we recommend using the most recent version of Git on both the Bitbucket Server instance and clients, where possible, and subject to the following notes and exceptions.

 - The version of Git installed on machines that interact with Bitbucket Server must be compatible with the version of Git installed for use by the Bitbucket Server instance.

 - Cygwin Git is not supported for use on Windows servers, regardless of version.

 - for Windows 2.12.2 has a regression in git status which causes editing files to fail.
-The regression has been fixed, and the fix will be included in Git for Windows 2.12.3, when that is released.
+The regression has been fixed, and the fix was included in Git for Windows 2.12.3.

 - BSERV-9673Getting issue details...
 STATUS